 - Its plantar aspect is concave from before backwards.

-- Sides of the shaft provide attachments to the interossei muscles.
+- Sides of the shaft supply attachments to the interossei muscles.

-- Plantar aspect of the fifth metatarsal provides origin to the flexor digiti minimi.
+- Plantar aspect of the fifth metatarsal supplies origin to the flexor digiti minimi.

 Base of the very first metatarsal gives insertion to: